lynxgav/COVID19-schools/README.md

   The impact of physical distancing measures against COVID-19 transmission on contacts and mixing patterns in the Netherlands: repeated cross-sectional surveys in 2016/2017, April 2020 and June 2020 *medRxiv* 2020.05.18.20101501; doi: [https://doi.org/10.1101/2020.05.18.20101501](https://doi.org/10.1101/2020.05.18.20101501)

+The school-specific contact matrix was taken from the publication
+> Prem K, Cook AR, Jit M. Projecting social contact matrices in 152 countries using contact surveys and demographic data. *PLOS Computational Biology* 2017;13(9):1-21. doi:10.1371/journal.pcbi.1005697.

 ### Demographic data